 Enter the password associated with the username.

 Re-enter the password to verify the password.

+When prompted for SSL ENABLED, accept the default of FALSE.

+When prompted for Select Web Service, user should enter PSO ERX WEB SERVICE.

+NOTE: It is recommended to test the configuration of the outbound web server and service.
+This is performed by choosing/entering option “CK” for “Check Web Service Availability”.
+When prompted for the server number, select the server number associated with the PSO WEB SERVER entry.

 The Support Team will assign user privileges for the IEP Web-based Graphical User Interface (GUI) Hub to the respective users from the site.
 Please see section 1.2.3, pages 12-13 for additional details.